 Construction of the Mindyarra Maintenance Centre also includes:

 UGL will perform all asset management and maintenance activities for the new regional rail fleet of 117 rail cars, training simulators and the maintenance facility in Dubbo for at least 15 years.

 UGL is a specialist end-to-end asset solutions provider.
 UGL has a proven track record in delivering projects and outcomes for clients, from global corporations, government agencies, public institutions and private enterprises, through to smaller-scale operators.

 UGL will provide a range of opportunities for local and Aboriginal businesses, through jobs, workforce skill development and supply opportunities.

 Information about the opportunities available to businesses during operations and maintenance of the new fleet and facility will be provided closer to the commencement of this phase of the Project.
-It is anticipated that tenders for work to support UGL during this phase will be progressively released from around late 2021.
+It is anticipated that tenders for work to support UGL during this phase will be progressively released.